JiyangJiang/CNS-MATLAB/README.md

-# CNS-MATLAB
+# CNS2 (in development)

- transfer all CNS code to MATLAB and SPM12
+ revamp CNS

+ 1) fully based on SPM12 and MATLAB
+ 2) new segmentation algorithm and WMH classification